 The focus of this investigation of cell theory is to see how microscope images provide evidence to support the theory and how some notable exceptions challenge it.
 Cell theory was an important step in our understanding of living things.
 It paved the way for Robert Koch and Louis Pasteur to establish the germ theory of disease two hundred years after the establishment of cell theory.
 This is the basis of much of modern medicine today.

-What evidence was there to prove the existence of cells in the 17th century?
+What evidence was there supporting the existence of cells in the 17th century?

 Activity 1 Evidence for cell theory

 There is a small museum in Delft in the Netherlands where Anton ven Leeuwenhoek lived the whole of his live which houses a small rectangular plate with two screw mechanisms and a minute hole.
 At first glance it is not obvious how it works.
 At the time when he used it van Leeuwenhoek was reputed to be one of the finest lens makes in the world.
 With his simple microscopes he could magnify x250.
 His friend Reinier de Graaf introduced him to Robert Hook.

 Read the Cell theory timeline website, about Robert Hooke and the others involved in the development of the cell theory.
 Also take a look at Robert Hooke's Micrographia (It's the original script, published in 1665 available free on Project Guthenburg).